A Simple Spectral Algorithm for Recovering Planted Partitions: Comparison with previous results

 \section{Comparison with previous results}

 The following table compares our work with previous algorithms for recovering planted partitions.
-Note that some of the algorithms apply to more general planted clustering settings, but here we list only their performance for planted partition with constant edge probabilities.
+Note that some of the algorithms apply to more general planted clustering settings, but here we list their performance \emph{only in the setting considered in this paper}, i.e.~for planted partition with constant edge probabilities and uniform cluster sizes.
+In particular, note that the the well-known results~\cite{McSherry01, vu2014simple} achieve the $\sqrt n$ bound in certain settings, but only when some of the clusters are size $\omega(\sqrt n)$.

-Thus, we see that while many have succeeded in recovering clusters of size $\Omega(\sqrt n)$, prior to this paper, only Giesen and Mitsche \cite{Giesen05} had done so using a purely spectral approach.
+Thus, we see that while many have succeeded in recovering clusters of size $\Omega(\sqrt n)$, prior to this paper, only Giesen and Mitsche \cite{Giesen05} had done so using a purely spectral approach (to the best of our knowledge).
 While their proof techniques have much in common with our own, our algorithm is arguably much simpler.
+Furthermore, their algorithm takes $2^{\Theta(k)} \cdot \poly(n)$ time and is thus inefficient when $k =\omega(\log n)$.